aether-rise/proxy/README.md

    docker-compose up -d
    ```

 This will start both the `proxy-router` and `ollama` services, exposing the necessary ports.
-Logs will be stored in the `./proxy-router/logs` directory, and the setup will use GPU resources for the `ollama` container if available.
+The setup will use GPU resources for the `ollama` container if available.

 ### Stopping Services